 Where it is not reasonably practicable to prevent exposure to a substance hazardous to health (as may be the case where healthcare workers are caring for patients with suspected or known airborne micro-organisms) the hazard must be adequately controlled by applying protection measures appropriate to the activity and consistent with the assessment of risk.
 If the hazard is unknown the clinical judgement and expertise of IPC/HP staff is crucial and the precautionary principle should apply.

-Respiratory Protective Equipment (RPE) i.e. FFP3 and facial protection, must be considered when:
+Respiratory Protective Equipment (RPE), for instance FFP3 and facial protection, must be considered when:

-Please also see Appendix 17 for the extant list of Aerosol Generating Procedures which require the application of airborne precautions.
-Appendix 17 also includes details of associated Post AGP Fallow times.
+See Appendix 16 for the extant list of Aerosol Generating Procedures which require the application of airborne precautions and details of associated Post AGP Fallow times.

-Where staff have concerns about potential COVID-19 exposure to themselves during the ongoing COVID-19 pandemic, they may choose to wear an FFP3 respirator rather than a fluid-resistant surgical mask (FRSM) when providing patient care, provided they are fit tested.
-This is a personal PPE risk assessment, as per DL 2022 10.
+Where staff have concerns, they may choose to wear an FFP3 respirator rather than a fluid-resistant surgical mask (FRSM) when providing patient care, provided they are fit tested.
+This is a personal PPE risk assessment.

-All tight fitting RPE i.e FFP3 respirators must be:
+All tight fitting RPE (for instance FFP3) respirators must be:

 Poster on compatibility of facial hair and FFP3 respirators can be used when fit testing and fit checking.